Nawcz

-Nawcz is a village in the administrative district of Gmina Łęczyce, within Wejherowo County, Pomeranian Voivodeship, in northern Poland.
-It lies approximately 11 km south-east of Łęczyce, 23 km south-west of Wejherowo, and 48 km west of the regional capital Gdańsk.
+Nawcz (Nôwcz) is a village in the administrative district of Gmina Łęczyce, within Wejherowo County, Pomeranian Voivodeship, in northern Poland.

 For details of the history of the region, see History of Pomerania.

 Forced-labour camp

 During the occupation of Poland by the Third Reich in World War II, the village was the location of the forced-labour camp Nawitz, set up as one of 40 subcamps of the notorious Nazi German Stutthof concentration camp near Gdańsk.